-- 4.3 Wherever possible, it is recommended concerns are reported through conventional internal routes and that the person reporting identifies themselves as the person raising concerns.
-This makes it easier to investigate and act upon the information provided quickly and effectively and to provide feedback about the action taken. - 4.4 When a concern is raised, the OPCC will treat the information confidentially and ensure it is only shared, with those who have a need to know (this may include Gwent Police and other outside bodies).
-If the staff member making the report is concerned that their identity as the reporting person will become known, this should be raised with the person the report is being made to at the earliest opportunity, explaining why the staff member is apprehensive about their identity being known.
-This will enable the appropriate steps to be taken to address the concern while supporting their personal position.
+- 4.3 Wherever possible, it is recommended concerns are reported to an individual's line manager in the first instance or in the case of volunteers to the Scheme Manager.
+However, it is understood that it may be the line manager that the individual has concerns about.
+In these instances, the issue should be raised directly with the Chief Executive as Monitoring Officer or the Head of Assurance and Compliance as Deputy Monitoring Officer. - 4.4 Individuals are encouraged to put their name to any concerns raised as this makes it easier to investigate and act upon the information provided quickly and effectively, and to provide feedback about the action taken. - 4.5 When a concern is raised, the OPCC will treat the information confidentially and ensure it is only shared, with those who have a need to know (this may include Gwent Police and other outside bodies).
+If the individual making the report is concerned that their identity as the reporting person will become known, this should be raised with the person the report is being made to at the earliest opportunity, explaining why the individual is apprehensive about their

-- 4.5 There may be times where, due to the nature of the concern raised, it is evident who the source of the information is, for example; where only a small number of people are aware of the issue.
+- identity being known.
+This will enable the appropriate steps to be taken to address the concern while supporting their personal position. - 4.6 There may be times where, due to the nature of the concern raised, it is evident who the source of the information is, for example; where only a small number of people are aware of the issue.
 If this is the case, the OPCC will make every effort to maintain confidentiality and provide necessary support.
-Once a report has been made, it is important for the staff member reporting their concerns to abide by any advice provided in order to protect their identity. - 4.6 There are channels through which concerns can be raised anonymously; however, this can make it more difficult to investigate the matters reported or to provide feedback to the staff member making the report. - 4.7 The OPCC, jointly with Gwent Police, contracts the anonymous reporting facility to 'Safecall', which is a completely independent external company.
-The number for Safecall is 0800 915 1571 or you can report online at Report An Incident & Update (safecall.co.uk). - 4.8 Any concerns or disclosures should be raised with one of the following: - ➤ Line manager (these concerns will need to be reported immediately to the Chief Executive and/or Chief Finance Officer) - The Chief Executive - ➤ The Chief Finance Officer - > Safecall - ➤ The Professional Standards Department of Gwent Police
+Once a report has been made, it is important for the individual reporting their concerns to abide by any advice provided in order to protect their identity. - 4.7 There are channels through which concerns can be raised anonymously; however, this can make it more difficult to investigate the matters reported or to provide feedback to the individual making the report. - 4.8 The OPCC, jointly with Gwent Police, contracts the anonymous reporting facility to 'Safecall', which is a completely independent external company.

+The number for Safecall is 0800 915 1571 or you can report online at Report An Incident & Update (safecall.co.uk). - 4.9 Any concerns or disclosures should be raised with one of the following: - ➤ Line manager/Volunteer Scheme Manager (these concerns will need to be reported immediately to the Chief Executive and/or Chief Finance Officer). - ➤ Chief Executive and Monitoring Officer. - Chief Finance Officer. - Head of Assurance and Compliance and Deputy Monitoring Officer. - Safecall. - The Professional Standards Department of Gwent Police.